 (b) Traces of the burn front evolving over time.
-Blue traces are plotted at time intervals of $\Delta t = 100 \,\mathrm{ms}$ .
+Blue traces are plotted at time intervals of $\Delta t = 100 \text{ ms}$.
 From left to right the pressures are 0.5, 0.8, 2, and 4 MPa.

-Figure 7: Regression rates in AP/HTPB sandwich structures with varying pressure
+Figure 6: Regression rates in AP/HTPB sandwich structures with varying pressure

-The burn profile is qualitatively similar to that calculated for AP and PBAN (Fig. 7b).
+The burn profile is qualitatively similar to that calculated for AP and PBAN (Fig. 6b).
 In both cases, the interface regresses most quickly at the solid/solid interface, due to the enhanced burn chemistry enabled by the mixing of the binder and AP mass fluxes.
 As the pressure is increased, the AP matrix is able to sustain a reaction independently.
-At high enough pressure, the pure AP regression rate exceeds that of the solid/solid interface, essentially leaving a flat AP surface.
+At high enough pressure, the pure AP regression rate exceeds that of the solid/solids interface, essentially leaving a flat AP surface.
 In all cases, a protrusion formed by the HTPB binder is left behind.
 At low pressure the binder is quickly consumed, but at high pressure it is persistent.
 We note that such a protrusion would, in reality, be unstable and unlikely to remain attached as indicated by the model.
 We expect, however, that the quantity of HTPB not effectively burned would likely correspond to the volume left behind in this model.

 4.4.
-Packed 2D AP spheres in HTPB matrix
+Packed AP spheres in HTPB matrix

 In this section we test the predictive capability of the model by considering the practical case of packed AP spheres (with two different mass concentrations) embedded in an HTPB matrix.
-The initial geometry of the oxidizer particles are modeled as spheres similar to previous studies (Fig. 8a).
+The initial geometry of the oxidizer particles are modeled as spheres similar to previous studies (Fig. 7a).
 This test case is representative of practical SCP, and we emphasize that the model parameters are not adjusted to match the results to experimental values; the same parameters determined in the previous sections are used, and the only change in this work is the geometry of the binder and matrix.

-The 2D simulation domain is specified to be $4 \text{ mm} \times 1.6 \text{ mm}$ and is packed with spheres having a uniform radial distribution of $r = 55 \,\mu\text{m}$ .
+The 2D simulation domain is specified to be $4 \text{ mm} \times 1.6 \text{ mm}$.
 Mass fractions of 78% and 64% AP are considered, which corresponds to volume fractions of 62% and 45%, respectively.
-In two dimensions, the corresponding area fractions are 74% and 53%, respectively.
-A 3D mass fraction of 75% was used, instead of 80% as in the corresponding experiment, because of the inherent difficulty in calculating packings with packing factors greater than 62%.
-Although AP particles are generally irregular, we follow precedent [69] in the use of non-overlapping spheres for this calculation.
-(We note that the effect of non-spherical particles, as well as multi-modal and lognormal radial distributions, is non-trivial; this will constitute future work.)
+Although AP particles are generally irregular, we follow precedent [62] in the use of non-overlapping spheres for this calculation.
+(We note that the effect of non-spherical particles is non-trivial, and will constitute future work.)
 The domain is filled with a unimodal distribution of spheres corresponding to the aforementioned volume fractions.
-In order to faithfully represent the 3D sample with a 2D model, a 3D domain is packed with spheres using the Jodrey and Tory algorithm [70] implemented in OpenMC [71].
+In order to faithfully represent the 3D sample with a 2D model, a 3D domain is packed with spheres using the Jodrey and Tory algorithm [63] implemented in OpenMC [64].
 A slice of the 3D spheres in the domain is then used to generate the effective unimodal distribution in 2D.
-To generate the diffuse species field corresponding for the packed spheres, the formula is used
+To generate the diffuse species field corresponding for the packed spheres, the formula is used where ζ determines the diffusivity of the solid/solid interface ($\zeta \to 0$ recovers the sharp interface limit) and was determined here to be $\zeta = 10 \,\mu$ m. ($\phi(\mathbf{x})$ for the packed spheres is plotted in the right pop-out of Fig. 3.)

-Figure 8: Results for packed AP spheres in an HTPB matrix. (a) Visualization showing the generated 3D packing and the corresponding 2D slice.
-The inset 0.25 mm section is the region used for the 3D simulation. (b) Results for the model with mass fractions of 78% and 64%, compared to experimental data reported in [9].
+Figure 7: Results for packed AP spheres in an HTPB matrix. (a) Visualization showing the generated 3D packing and the corresponding 2D slice. (b) Results for the model with mass fractions of 78% and 64%, compared to experimental data reported in [8].